stefdasca/statement-translator/Kilonova/1000-1099/Processed_1084.md

 Given the natural numbers $N$, $R$, $K$, and $T$, write a program to determine:

-1. The number located at position $K$ in the "A-sorted" array obtained by applying rule “A” to array $X$ $R$ times.
+1. The number located at position $K$ in the "A-sorted" array obtained by applying rule “A� to array $X$ $R$ times.
 2. The predecessor and successor of the number $T$ in the "A-sorted" array.

 # Input data